zsacul/AdventOfCode2022/README.md

-# AdventOfCode2021
+# AdventOfCode2022
-My complete solutions set for [Advent of Code 2021](https://adventofcode.com/2021) problems in Rust language.
+My solutions set for [Advent of Code 2022](https://adventofcode.com/2022) problems in Rust language.